5 Missed Opportunities on Getting the Best Price on Rent

 I personally value renting over buying because of the flexibility and freedom.

-That being said, I believe there is
+That being said, I believe there is right and wrong way to go about the rental process.

 When I moved to Los Angeles, I knew the rental market was an expensive one, and a new study out of the UCLA Luskin School of Public Affairs deemed it to be the worst in America.